asen/smg/docs/index.md

 - By default SMG will use its internal scheduler to trigger the regular runs.
-Without getting into too much detail here (check [Developers documentation](dev/index.md) for more info) it will group all objects by their interval value (e.g. every-1min, every-5min, etc.) and trigger (separate) runs for every discovered unique interval value, whenever the applicable time comes.
+Without getting into too much detail here (check [Developers documentation](dev/index.md) for more info) it will trigger (separate) runs for every discovered unique rrd object (or plugin) interval value, whenever the applicable time comes.
 - If desired one can also use an external scheduler like cron.
 For this to work one needs to set *smg.useInternalScheduler* in application.conf to *false* and then schedule the smgscripts/run-job.sh script as cron